The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 As technology continues to evolve at a rapid pace, it stimulates business growth and generates new business opportunities.
 Kaplan University’s Bachelor’s of Science in Finance program is designed to help you gain technical knowledge and skills in a wide range of financial areas, and develop an understanding of the factors that influence financial decision-making.
 As a student, you’ll have opportunities to grow and apply your critical-thinking skills to find solutions to a variety of financial problems.
 The curriculum covers subjects such as financial planning, corporate finance, banking, insurance, real estate, financial markets, and investment management.
 This degree focuses on helping students do the following:

-Completion of the Master of Science in Finance option can prepare you to pursue opportunities in corporate finance or a variety of financial-service occupations.*At this time, residents of the following states may not enroll in the online Bachelor of Science in Finance program: Delaware and Kentucky.
+Completion of the Master of Science in Finance option can prepare you to pursue opportunities in corporate finance or a variety of financial-service occupations.*At this time, residents of Kentucky may not enroll in the online Bachelor of Science in Finance program.

 This online bachelor's degree program is designed to provide you with rigorous training-including assignments, reports, presentations, and group projects-to help you develop the savvy and proficiencies to find solutions to real-life financial situations.